asmaloney/GDExtensionTemplate/README.md

 - includes GitHub actions (CI) for building the extension on Linux (gcc), macOS (clang), and Windows (MSVC)
 - includes GitHub actions (CI) for checking code formatting using clang-format

+## How To Use

 To use this for your own project:

-- copy this repository
+- copy this repository (see note above about copy vs. clone/fork)
-- rename of the directory to the name of your extension
+- rename the directory to the name of your extension
-- change `GDExtensionTemplate` in the `project` macro in CMakeLists.txt to the name of your extension
+- change `GDExtensionTemplate` in the `project` macro in _CMakeLists.txt_ to the name of your extension
 - replace the example code in `src` with your own (**note:** if you change the entry symbol `GDExtensionInit` in _register_types.cpp_, you will need to update the `templates/template.gdextension.in` file)
 - replace this `README.md` with your own
 - remove/replace `.github/FUNDING.yml`